tarasenya/ml-zoomcamp-hw/Capstone-1/README.md

 empty images of this surface.
 Naturally the dataset contains images of both bad and good quality lemons under slightly different lighting conditions ( all under daylight) and sizes.
+The aim is to classify a lemon, whether it is of a good or a bad quality.

+# Structure of the project
+    ├── README.md               <- The top-level README.
+    ├── Pipfile                 <- project libraries requirements.
+    ├── Pipfile.lock            <- file that defines dependency tree.
+    ├── Dockerfile              <- Docker file for a lambda function ├── image-gateway.dockerfile <- Docker file for a gateway service ├── image-model.dockerfile   <- Docker file for a prediction service using tesnorflow serving.
+    ├── docker-compose.yaml      <- Docker compose for gateway and prediction service.
+    ├── download_models.sh       <- bash script to download models (large files) from s3 bucket.
+    ├── src
+    │   ├── gateway.py            <- Flask gateway application code.
+    │   ├── lambda_function.py    <- lambda function code.
+    │   ├── proto.py              <- module for dealing with proto functionaliyty.
+    │   ├── utils                 <- utils module (transforming to saved, tffile models) ├── testing_scripts
+    │   ├── testing_endpoint.py         <- script to test differnet endpoints.
+    │
+    │
+    ├── models                           <- folder with ML models (filled by download_models.sh) and train_final_lemon_model.py.
+    ├── kube_config                      <- folder with k8s services/deployments yaml.
+    ├── gateway_dependencies             <- Pipfile for gateway service.
+    ├── screenshots                      <- screenshots evidences for lambda function, k8s deployments etc.
+    │
+    ├── notebooks                        <-  contains Jupyter notebook for investigation of different NNs.

 1. The notebook lemon_model.ipynb is devoted to the finding a suitable TF model.
 2. After this model is transformed to tensorlite model (using <code>transform_to_tlite.py</code>)